Home Our Research Planned Therapies Limb salvage, regeneration Limb Salvage Bone Projects

 Optimizing Cell Sources for Repair of Bone Defects

 Cells that are capable of forming new bone tissue, called osteogenic connective tissue progenitors (CTP-Os), are essential to successful bone formation.
-This project focuses on developing new practical clinical tools for the harvesting, processing, selection and concentration of osteogenic connective tissue progenitor cells (CTP-Os) which are critical for bone repair.
 The researchers are comparing current techniques for harvesting and manipulating CTP-Os from bone marrow, developing new methods, and determining which practices provide the most effective source of CTP-Os for combination with existing scaffolds and for new scaffolds being developed in related AFIRM projects.

 Machine used for rapid concentration and selection of stem cells in the operating room